UMich-CURLY/unified_cvo/README.md

 * CPU and GPU implementation of `cos` function angle computation that measures the overlap of two point clouds
 * Soft data association between any two pairs of points in the two point clouds

+And the following modules are under-development:
+* Multiframe point cloud registration

 Stacked point clouds based on the resulting frame-to-frame trajectory:
 ![The stacked pointcloud based on CVO's trajectory](https://github.com/UMich-CURLY/unified_cvo/raw/multiframe/results/stacked_pointcloud.png "Stacked Point Cloud after registration")